JustinHLe/cypress-region-detection/README.md

 # Installation

+1. Install Git

+   - Mac users should already have git installed

+   -

-1. Open a command line
+2. Open a command line

    - Mac users
-        - open spotlight search with [command + space] and search for terminal and click on
+        - open spotlight search with [command + space] and search for terminal and click on the first result(Terminal)

    - Window users
         - open the run command by pressing [Windows Key + R] simultaneously and then typing [cmd] and hitting [ok]